Why Myo-Inositol for PCOS Is the Quiet Supplement Story UK Women Should Know About in 2026

 PCOS is not really an ovary problem.
 It is a metabolic-signalling problem that shows up most visibly in the ovaries.
 Around 70% of women with PCOS have some degree of insulin resistance, even at a healthy weight.
 Insulin resistance nudges the ovaries to make more testosterone, which disrupts ovulation, which produces the irregular cycles and small ovarian cysts that give the syndrome its name.

-The fact that inositol is something your body already makes and uses, rather than a foreign molecule it has to clear, is part of why it tends to sit so easily.
-It is not a free pass, but it is a different starting point.
+What the same body of research does suggest is gentleness.
+The effect sizes are smaller than for metformin, the prescription drug typically offered, but the side-effect profile is far milder – and women who could not tolerate metformin’s gastrointestinal effects have stayed on inositol for years.
+The fact that inositol is something your body already makes, rather than a foreign molecule it has to clear, is part of why it tends to sit so easily.
+It is not a free pass.
+It is a different starting point.

 The 40:1 ratio everyone talks about